breatheco-de/exercise-conditional-profile-card/README.md

 1. Clone the repository
 2. Install NPM packages: `npm install`
 3. Buid for the first time: `npm run build`
-4. Start updating the `render` function inside the `index.js` file, that is the only file you have to update.
+4. Start updating the `render` function inside the `index.js` file, that is the only file and function you have to update.

 Note: every time you update any file you will have to build again in order to update the bundle.